redstreet/fava_investor/README.md

 investments, for [Beancount](https://beancount.github.io/) and [Fava](https://github.com/beancount/fava) (software for [plain text, double entry bookkeeping](https://plaintextaccounting.org/)).
-It is developed as a collection of modules, with each module offering a Fava plugin, a Beancount library, and a shell command.
+It is developed as a collection of modules, with each module offering a *Fava plugin, a Beancount library, and a shell command*.

-Interactivity and visualization are key for investing reports and tools, and hence the primary focus is on Fava, even though all modules will have all three interfaces.

 ### Current modules:
 - [Visual, tree structured asset allocation by class](https://github.com/redstreet/fava_investor/tree/main/fava_investor/modules/assetalloc_class#readme)